WELCOME TO DRIFFIELD NAVIGATION TRUST

 (Photo of Little Egret on the Navigation by George Credland)

 Enjoy a Boat Trip

 The trip boats, Lady Jayne and Driffield Navigator, have protection for passengers and crew against inclement weather.
 They are based at and operate from Frodingham Landing close to the B1249 Frodingham Bridge.
-Lady Jayne can take up to 12 passengers, and Navigator a maximum of 10 passengers.
+Without the current restrictions, Lady Jayne can take up to 12 passengers, and Navigator a maximum of 10 passengers.

 The cost per boat is £60 per hour.
 Prices per passenger obviously vary according to numbers.
 Contact 01262 488599/07770937772 or 01377 270508.

 Handrails have now been fitted to allow the roof to be used as an observation deck for birdwatching/sightseeing etc.